25 Strategies for Getting Promoted (after You've Been Passed over)

 Start by building relationships.

-Finding a mentor is difficult for several reasons:
+Finding a mentor is challenging for several reasons:

 - Mentoring requires a time commitment from both mentor and mentee.